SiriusBitsLLC/siriusbits/AI_DOCS/duties-and-activities-per-role.md

 ### IT Consulting & Planning

-- Worked with local financial services clients to upgrade and stablize tax preparation and payroll services.
+- Worked with local financial services clients to upgrade and stabilize tax preparation and payroll services.
-- Advised large B2B clients on improving hosting and maintenace, reducing costs and improving security.
+- Advised large B2B clients on improving hosting and maintenance, reducing costs and improving security.

 ### Technology & Business Enablement